ThirdRealityStudios/GUInness/README.md

 - add paths
 - add video components
 - add simple background sound tracks.
-- add scalable content: components can be zoomed in/out with different levels of detail (especially for creating maps or games).
+- add ability for LOD levels depending on current the Viewport scale (especially for creating maps or games).
 - add hyperlinks to open links on the web.